Codeveno/Bruno1077/README.md

 # introduction_to_python
-this respitory contains variables, data types control row statements in python
+this respitory is for my first projects